Have you been in therapy for a while without making much progress or being able to maintain the progress that you do make?

 This is a heart-centered approach and builds self-compassion, self-care, self-nurturance, and self-kindness.

-Our providers may combine other models with AIR Network interventions including the following:
+Our providers may combine other models with Anchored (formerly AIR Network) interventions including the following:

 Imaginal Nurturing, developed by April Steele.
 We focus on the parts of imaginal nurturing that develop healing and compassion for the self.
 Imaginal Nurturing fosters an awareness and focus on parts of the self while building emotion skill development.